Inference of a time delay in stochastic systems: Power spectral density approach -- numerical results

 While for the previously discussed systems, in principle, a fit with the exact analytical expression is a way to extract the delay time, for a more general functional form there may not be a direct correspondence.

-However, we can make use of the observation for the linear system that the minima and maxima are $\Delta \omega \approx 2\pi/\tau$ apart in frequency space for large enough values of $\omega$.
-We hypothesize that oscillations with this oscillation period can be found in the $\omega^2$PSD of nonlinear systems as well, i.e., that the signature of time delay carries over from linear to more general nonlinear systems.
+However, we can make use of the observation for the linear system that, at large $\omega$, the minima and maxima are $\Delta \omega \approx 2\pi/\tau$ apart.
+We hypothesize that oscillations with this oscillation period can also be found in the function $\omega^2$PSD of nonlinear systems, i.e., that the signature of time delay carries over from linear to more general nonlinear systems.
 On this basis, we can design a numerical procedure based on a polynomial fit in order to extract the positions of the minima and maxima in frequency space from numerical data and subsequently compute an approximate inferred delay time (for details of the procedure, see Appendix~\ref{sec:psd_procedure}).

 In the following, we present numerical results where we apply this procedure to three combinations of nonlinear feedback forces and nonlinear instantaneous forces.

 The corresponding SDDEs read

 Figure~\ref{fig:interpolation} presents exemplary fits of the resulting function $\omega^2$PSD including the obtained positions of the minima and maxima, that were used to infer the delay time.
 The extracted locations of the minima and maxima are in good agreement with the data as shown in Fig.~\ref{fig:interpolation}, where the extracted locations are marked as circles.